-Elizabeth Hibner works for the non-profit CAEL, that is focused on linking learning and work so individuals and communities can thrive.
+Elizabeth Hibner works for Wiley.
+In her role she works with companies to promote education and career paths for their employees.
+Previously, she worked for the nonprofit CAEL, that is focused on linking learning and work so individuals and communities can thrive.
 Her work with institutions across different sectors (higher education, employers, workforce agencies) exposes Elizabeth to many different models of community engagement, and she believes her experience will be applicable to the work of the library and the foundation.
 Elizabeth has also been active within Cub Scouts and her local PTA.
-She and her husband, Max, have two school age sons.
+She and her husband, Max, have a son in high school and a son in middle school.
 They moved to Glenview just after the new library was built, and took advantage of the resources and programming offered.

 Jackie Lutz most recently worked in the health care consulting industry, focusing on strategic initiatives for hospitals and health plans.
 She earned both a BS from the University of Pennsylvania and a MBA from the University’s Wharton School of Business.
 Currently she serves as coach for One Million Degrees, a Chicago non-profit, and as chair of the Financial Review Committee and member of the Grant Review Committee for Impact Grants Chicago.
 Previously she served on the Glenview District 34 Board of Education, including a stint as vice-president; as both chair and vice-chair of the Glenview Education Foundation, and as co-chair of District 34 Connect Community Engagement.
 She and her husband, Marvin, are parents of two children, and adult daughter and an adult son.